Bursasies, internships and learnerships

 Government services for the youth

 Government sees the youth as the future leaders of our country.
 This page focuses on opportunities that Government provides for the youth.

 Are you young, energetic, intelligent, physically and mentally fit individuals, dedicated to serving their country by pursuing a career in policing?
-The South African Police Service invites applications from all races and gender to enlist as a police trainee.
-For the requirements, application form and an exercise guide, see http://www.saps.gov.za/careers/careers.php
+The South African Police Service from time to time looks for applications from all races and gender to enlist as a police trainee.
+For the requirements, application form and an exercise guide, see https://www.saps.gov.za/careers/careers.php

 - Higher Education and Training: List of bursaries

 - SA learnerships

 - If you cannot get a bursary or need additional funding, find out how to raise cash for studies.